2 July 2026

 27 May 2026, 11:30 PM

-I randomly stumbled upon an environmental NGO offering a wide range of classes, mostly on marine and forest conservation.
+I randomly stumbled upon CRCP an environmental NGO focused on coral reef and rainforest conservation.
+They also happen to offer a wide range of classes on these topics.

 After a few minutes of browsing their website, my heart thrumming against my chest in excitement, I was already filling out a contact form to learn more about their offerings.
 Their one-week programs were enticing but too daunting for an introvert like me (at least for now), so I inquired about their one-day course on rainforest ecosystems instead (a lecture followed by a field activity).